shayanravari/Math-156-HW-2/README.md

 **1. Data Loading and Preprocessing:**

 - load_data: Loads the dataset from a CSV file.
-- add_intercept: Adds an intercept term to the feature matrix.
-- split_dataset: Splits data into training, validation, and test sets.
+- train_test_split: Splits data into training, validation, and test sets.

 I begin by loading the dataset then splitting the data into a training set, a validation set, and a testing set.
 Train Set: 70%, Validation Set: 15%, Test Set: 15%
-I additionally added a bias term using add_intercept transorming $X$ into an augmented matrix.
+I additionally added a bias to $X$ within the closed_form_solution and lms_gradient_descent functions to become $X_aug$.
+Furthermore, I ensured to scale the data as well, so that the LMS gradient descent method would converge and wouldn't give unwarranted results.

 **2. Model Training:**